garvit3835/product-docs-feature/how-to-guides/databases/connecting-to-mongodb.md

 ```
 {% endcode %}

-5. Enter the password when prompted and you will see the mongosh shell if the connection is authenticated.
+5. Enter the password when prompted, and you will see the MongoDB cluster is connected.

 ![MongoDB Shell Access](../../.gitbook/assets/mongodb-access.png)